 - State – An emotion or behavior of an individual at any given moment.
 For example, an otherwise even-tempered patient becomes anxious and worried while experiencing the crushing chest pain of a myocardial infarction.
 This is an appropriate response (state) to an extreme situation; that patient is not necessarily an anxious person or "worrier" by nature.

 - Trait – A characteristic disposition of a person that is stable over time and across situations.
-For example, a patient who rushes to the emergency room for every ache, pain, or unusual bodily sensation regardless of the real danger may have trait anxiety.
-Traits typically stabilize in adulthood.
+For example, a patient who rushes to the emergency department for every ache, pain, or unusual bodily sensation regardless of the real danger may have high trait anxiety.
+Traits typically become relatively stable (unchanging) in adulthood.

 - Personality – The collection of all psychological traits of an individual.
 Gradations of traits are used to compare one person to another.
 That is, traits are dimensional and occur along a bell curve, with most people having average traits and a smaller number of people having extreme traits.
-Unlike physical traits (e.g., height), psychological traits must be provoked in order to be observed.
+Unlike physical traits (e.g., height), psychological traits may have to be provoked (e.g., by life events) in order to be observed.

 - Personality disorder (PD) – A personality disorder is "an enduring pattern of inner experience and behavior that deviates markedly from the expectations of the individual’s culture, is pervasive and inflexible, has an onset in adolescence or early adulthood, is stable over time, and leads to distress or impairment".